Fiat Croma: Engines

 The Croma was available with a variety of petrol and diesel engines, most of the petrol units coming from Fiat's Twin Cam engine family.

 Base models had a single cam 1,585 cc four-cylinder engine rated at 83 hp-metric and the larger 1,995 cc, "Controlled High Turbulence" (CHT) engine rated at 90 hp-metric, followed by two fuel injected 2.0 litre twin cam powerplants, one with 120 hp-metric and the other a turbocharged and intercooled version rated at 155 hp-metric.

 The later 2.5 L V6 petrol unit was from Alfa Romeo, but as with the 1.6 L engine it was not available in all markets.
 The 2.0 CHT model was designed specifically to provide low fuel consumption under light and medium loads thanks to two separate inlet manifolds of different diameters.
+The Fiat Croma CHT was one of the very first cars in volume serial production with variable intake ducts.

-The Fiat Croma was the first passenger car in the world to have a direct injection Diesel (Turbo D i.d.) engine, going on sale in 1988.
+The Fiat Croma was also the first passenger car in the world to have a direct injection Diesel (Turbo D i.d.) engine, going on sale in 1988.
 The 1.9 L fitted with a turbocharger with direct injection produces 92 hp-metric.
 It joined the 2,499 cc unit supplied by Iveco, with a normally aspirated version giving 75 hp-metric and a turbocharged one with 115 hp-metric.
 The latter version replaced the original 2,445 cc with 100 hp-metric.

 Diesel engined variants of the Croma were not marketed in the United Kingdom.